+Figure 15e

-Figure 20e Serbia: labour productivity minus real wage growth, 2004-2006
+Serbia: labour productivity minus real wage growth, 2004-2006

 In the remaining industry group Other services, labour productivity growth was stronger than real wage growth in Serbia and only marginally so in Croatia and Macedonia as well as in Albania.
-Only in Montenegro did real wages grow faster as labour productivity growth was only at 1%.
+Only in Montenegro did real wages grow faster as labour productivity growth was only at one per cent.